eja/wav2vad/README.md

 # wav2vad

 wav2vad is a command-line tool that performs voice activity detection (VAD) on WAV audio files.
 It utilizes the Silero VAD model and requires the ONNX runtime for inference.
-The tool processes the input audio file and outputs the detected voice activity occurences along with confidence scores in JSON format.
+The tool processes the input audio file and outputs the detected voice activity occurences in JSON format.

 ## Requirements

 - [ONNX Runtime](https://github.com/microsoft/onnxruntime): Required for running the Silero VAD model.
-- [libsndfile](http://www.mega-nerd.com/libsndfile/): Required for reading and writing WAV audio files.
+- [libsndfile](http://www.mega-nerd.com/libsndfile/): Required for reading WAV audio files.

 ## Installation